 To see an absolutely stunning display of large-flowered trillium, take a short, easy Trillium Trail hike.
 Here, a 2-acre stand of trillium covers the forest floor, along with May Apple, wild geranium, Yellow Lady Slipper, and more beautiful wildflowers.

 Large-flowered Trilliums are more common at higher elevations.
-On one hike in Shenandoah, we saw the pink Trillium below.
+On one hike in Shenandoah, I saw the pink Trillium below.

 At lower elevations, dark red Toadstool Trillium is more common.
 Look for them beside the River Trail at Riverbend Park